I hope you have a very happy, healthy and successful 2011! Thank you very much for reading this blog, whether this is your first visit or one of many.

 “What’s the number?”

 (Is this guy for real?!)
 “Look, can you just stop anywhere near the far corner of the lot?”

-One of my colleagues from the trade show, a TF Green regular, mercifully interjected with a stop number he happened to know was somewhat close to my car.
-The bus driver, now given “The Number,” did silently acquiesce to stop there, his eyes forward as I walked off the bus.
+One of my colleagues from the trade show, a TF Green regular and just as annoyed with the driver as I was, shouted out a stop number he happened to know was close to my car.
+The bus driver, now given “The Number,” did silently agree to stop there, his eyes forward as I walked off the bus.
 Note that there was no language, cultural or hearing-ability issue with the driver.
-He was simply locked into his own way of thinking to an absurd degree: no stop number, no stop.
+He was simply locked into his own way of thinking to a ridiculous degree: no stop number, no stop.

 Without bothering with further commentary on the theatre-of-the-absurd “Balloon Boy” fiasco that also left the media bamboozled and humiliated over its national coverage of the hoax, there is a worthwhile lesson here for personal branders.